chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

     weight = 40
 +++
 ## Chef Automate Scoped Certified Application
-This guide aids you to set up a customer’s instance for enabling the population of CMDB data from each node being managed by Chef Automate in the customer’s estate.
+This guide aids you to set up a customer’s instance for enabling the population of CMDB [Configuration Management Database] data from each node being managed by Chef Automate in the customer’s estate.
 It also includes configuration management status and compliance management status.
 ## ServiceNow Integration
 The integration between a Chef Automate server and a ServiceNow instance requires the following:
 - Chef Automate Scoped Application